-The 40 shot rifle events will serve as the qualifying rounds of the Move United airgun competition match.
-The 8 highest scoring athletes, at least two from each division (with the exception of SH2 Modified) will continue to the elimination finals.
+The 60 shot rifle events will serve as the qualifying rounds of the Move United airgun competition match.
+The 8 highest scoring athletes, at least two from each division will continue to the elimination finals.

 Elimination Final Round (MOVE UNITED)